 In previous lives she was a stage lighting technician and neonatal ICU nurse, a seemingly odd combination that reflects the diversity of her interests.
 Her work has ranged from editing stories about dance, essays by a San Quentin inmate, and policy research reports to writing ballet program notes and medical abstracts to serving as writing consultant for an indie documentary film.
 She began writing poetry as a counterpoint to the novel-in-progress that has dominated her life for the past five years.
 She is continually astonished at how words can change a person, whether writer or reader, in unexpected ways.

-Cheryl Ossola’s poem’s ‘Locker Room Talk’ and ‘Ordinary Agony’ will be featured in Pact Press’ upcoming anthology, Speak and Speak Again, to be released in May 19, 2017.
+Cheryl Ossola’s poem’s ‘Locker Room Talk’ and ‘Ordinary Agony’ is featured in Pact Press’ anthology, Speak and Speak Again, released in May, 2017.